swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 Specifically, this calls into the `ActorSystem`'s `resolve(id:as:)` method which has a slightly different signature than the one defined on actors, specifically it can return `nil` to signal the instance is not found in this actor system, but we're able to proxy it.

+> The **result** of `resolve(id:using:)` may be a **local instance** of a distributed actor, or a **reference to a remote** distributed actor.

-The resolve implementation should be relatively fast, and should be non-blocking.
+The resolve implementation should be fast, and should be non-blocking.
 Specifically it should *not* attempt to contact the remote peer to confirm whether this actor really exists or not.
 Systems should blindly resolve remote identifiers assuming the remote peer will be able to handle them.
 Some systems may after all spin up actor instances lazily, upon the first message sent to them etc.

 Allocating the remote reference is implemented by the Swift runtime, by creating a fixed-size object that serves only the purpose of proxying calls into the `system.remoteCall`.
 The `_isDistributedRemoteActor()` function always returns `true` for such a reference.

-If the system entirely fails to resolve the id, e.g. because it was ill-formed or the system unable to handle proxies for the given id, it must throw with an error conforming to `DistribtuedActorSystemError`, rather than returning `nil`.
+If the system entirely fails to resolve the id, e.g. because it was ill-formed or the system is unable to handle proxies for the given id, it must throw with an error conforming to `DistribtuedActorSystemError`, rather than returning `nil`.
 An example implementation could look something like this:

 ```swift
 final class ClusterSystem: DistributedActorSystem {